 Now accepting applications for the Fall 2018 cohort!

 To apply for acceptance, a student must submit all of the following:

-Writing Sample: The writing sample should demonstrate the applicant's ability in research, writing, analysis, and problem solving.
+- Writing Sample: The writing sample should demonstrate the applicant's ability in research, writing, analysis, and problem solving.
 The writing sample should be single-authored and reflect the applicant's current writing ability.
 A copy of a research thesis or other research project that showcases the student's prior academic work will serve as an excellent writing sample.
 If the thesis or project is older than five years, it is recommended to provide an additional current writing sample.

-Review of completed application materials may result in an invitation for an interview with the program director and/or other members of the Admissions Committee.
+Review of completed application materials may result in an invitation for an interview with the program chair and/or other members of the Admissions Committee.

 If we can be of further assistance to you, please contact us at: firstname.lastname@example.org or 800-732-7669.